Juliette (novel): Publication and reception

 Both Justine and Juliette were published anonymously.
 Napoleon ordered the arrest of the author, and as a result de Sade was incarcerated without trial for the last thirteen years of his life.

-The essay (Excursus II) "Juliette or Enlightenment and Morality" in Max Horkheimer and Theodor Adorno's Dialectic of Enlightenment (1947) analyzes Juliette as the embodiment of the philosophy of enlightenment.
-They write: "she demonizes Catholicism as the most-up-to-date mythology -- and along with it, civilization as a whole.
+The essay (Excursus II) "Juliette or Enlightenment and Morality" in Max Horkheimer and Theodor Adorno's Dialectic of Enlightenment (1947) analyses Juliette as the embodiment of the philosophy of enlightenment.
+They write: "she demonises Catholicism as the most-up-to-date mythology—and along with it, civilisation as a whole.
 Her comportment is enlightened and efficient as she goes about her work of sacrilege … She favours system and consequence."